dsaucez/SLICES/docs/infrastructure.md

 With the spine-and-leaf architecture, the _spine_ switches compose the backbone of the network and the _leaf_ switches connect the devices to the network.
-Devices and leaf siwtches are grouped in _pods_. within our terminology, a cluster corresponds to a pod and an aggregation switch corresponds to a leaf switches.
+Devices and leaf switches are grouped in _pods_. within our terminology, a cluster corresponds to a pod and an aggregation switch corresponds to a leaf switches.
 Every leaf switch is connected to all the spine switches as illustrated in the figure below with two compute clusters,